MargaridaVictoriano/BattleShip/README.md

 Our program is divided in several different modules.
 We decided to divide the project into its main components and create a new module for each one of them.

 ### Board Module
-The _Board_ module contains the _Cell_ and the _Board_ structures definition,the matrix limits and it also contains some auxiliary funtions to manipulate the board.
+The _Board_ module contains the _Cell_ and the _Board_ structures definition, the matrix limits and it also contains some auxiliary funtions to manipulate the board.

 #### Board Module Functions
 The usage and description of the functions of the _Board_ module are specified in the documentation.

 The following functions are responsible for managing memory allocations and for freeing memory:
-  *buildBoard();
+  * buildBoard();
-  *destroyBoard(Board*);
+  * destroyBoard(Board*);

-The other functions are responsible for converting and returning the corresponding symbols,to print the attack and defense boards, to manipulate the boats and to check if a given position is available.
+The other functions are responsible for converting and returning the corresponding symbols, to print the attack and defense boards, to manipulate the boats and to check if a given position is available.

 ### Boat module